Director General Yoshihiro Yoneda

 The National Institute of Health and Nutrition (NIHN), under the umbrella of the National Institutes of Biomedical Innovation, Health and Nutrition (NIBIOHN), was originally established in 1920 with a long history of contributing to the development of nutritional science in Japan.
 The National Health and Nutrition Survey Program has yielded long-term annual data on nutritional consumption among the Japanese population, providing a scientific basis for national programs related to health and nutrition.
 In addition, NIHN's database for health foods, "HFNet" is the sole authorized database with thorough scientific evaluation, which has over 6 million accesses per year, providing scientifically evaluated information to a wide range of professionals, such as medical doctors, pharmacists, nutritionists, or researchers in food industry.
 The statutory task related to approval and withdrawal of food or food supplements harboring health claims is another pillar of NIHN's function.
 Moreover, the institute is the only WHO Collaborating Center for Nutrition and Physical Activity in the East Asian region, leading researches of health and nutrition in Asian countries as a think tank.

-In its mid- to long-term research strategy staring from 2015, NIHN has put its focus on the following three research targets: (i) positive interaction between physical exercise and nutrition or nutrient factors (ii) evaluation of the health impacts by dietary variation (iii) effectiveness and safety of health foods.
+In its mid- to long-term research strategy staring from 2015, NIHN has put its focus on the following three research targets: (1)positive interaction between physical exercise and nutrition or nutrient factors (ii) evaluation of the health impacts by dietary variation (iii) effectiveness and safety of health foods.
 NIHN's research programs are covering a wide range of health and nutrition research, from efficacy and safety study, analysis of food factors, to epidemiological study or intervention study.
+We have just put flail research as one of our directions of social implementation to achieve healthy longevity.
 And now we are accelerating to open the door for the collaboration not only with academic and government sectors, but also with industries to focus on practical application of research outcomes.

 Our ultimate goal is to achieve healthy longevity, and it is highly appreciated to give us any suggestion and support.